IOriens/wxml-transpiler/packages/wxml-transpiler/README.md

 # wxml-transpiler

-This package can be used to compile wxml templates.
+This package can be used to compile wxml templates.([view source code here](https://github.com/IOriens/wxml-transpiler)).
+It works just like wcc.exe, wcc.

 ## Usage